 The Working Lives Project is catalyzing and enriching discussion about work across Wisconsin.
 Through public events, radio programs, exhibits, and online resources, the project promotes reflection and action about what work means for each of us, and for all of us together.

 Pulitzer Prize-winning reporter Amy Goldstein spent years immersed in Janesville to illuminate the human consequences of one of the nation’s biggest political issues.
-She will join us in Wisconsin for a public talk at the Wisconsin Book Festival on November 4th in Madison.
-Join us for this special event!
+She joined us at the Wisconsin Book Festival on November 4th.
+Watch it on CSPAN Book TV!

 “What more noble work can there be than the manufacture of empathy.”

 “The moral qualities are more apt to grow when a human being is useful, and they increase in the woman who helps to support the family rather than in the one who gives herself to idleness and fashionable frivolities.”

 - About the Wisconsin Humanities Council

 - Grant Program

 - Oral History Guidelines

 - Digital Humanities Planning